andreasvarga/FaultDetectionTools.jl/README.md

 ## About

-`FDITools` is a collection of Julia functions for the analysis and solution of fault detection and model detection problems.
+`FaultDetectionTools` is a collection of Julia functions for the analysis and solution of fault detection and model detection problems.
 The functions of this collection rely on the [DescriptorSystems](https://github.com/andreasvarga/DescriptorSystems.jl) package.